plinkysynth/plinky-site/src/routes/docs/posts/build-guide-black.md

 Here are the steps required to update your firmware to the latest build under Linux.
 This was tested on Raspberry Pi 4 running Raspian.

+Upgrading to [Firmware 0.A7](https://plinkysynth.com/firmware/) fixes the USB drive not mounting automatically.
+To upgrade, mount the drive using the terminal.

-Download the latest .bin file from the [GitHub Repository](https://github.com/plinkysynth/plinky_public) page.
+Download the latest UF2 file from the [GitHub Repository](https://github.com/plinkysynth/plinky_public) page.
 To do this from the command line, open a terminal and enter

 ```
 wget https://plinkysynth.com/firmware/stable/CURRENT.uf2